-As practitioners of biological dentistry, Elite Smiles understands the inexorable link between biology and dentistry, and how the two play into one another.
+As Mesa biological dentists, Elite Smiles understands the inexorable link between biology and dentistry, and how the two play into one another.

 It might surprise you that dental problems like tooth decay and periodontal disease can lead to serious problems like heart disease and even stroke!
 Likewise, biological health problems are often correlated with a variety of dental issues.

 Like nature itself, the body is an interconnected system—problems in one area of the body can negatively affect other, seemingly unrelated parts.

 The idea behind this type of dental care is that Mesa dentists shouldn’t merely strive for their patient’s oral health but also for their overall physical and mental well-being.